How to reduce the likelihood of cracks in the beam. How to avoid cracking timber in a wooden house? Drying logs with high frequency currents

 • Let's repeat the cycle.

 Advice!
 Final only in a heated room.
-Therefore, ventilated attics, heated sheds and garages, and residential buildings are the best storage facilities and dryers.
+Therefore, ventilated attics, heated sheds and garages, and residential buildings are the best storage and dryers.

 Conclusion

-• We build the platform on pillars.
+• We build the platform on poles.

 The video in this article has additional information we need on this topic.